On $g$-expectations and filtration-consistent nonlinear expectations: Introduction

 Another important property of BSDEs is the invariant representation theorem for generators, which is a powerful tool to study the generators from the solutions of BSDEs.
-In order to study the converse comparison problem for BSDEs, the invariant representation theorem was firstly proved in Briand et al. \cite{BP}, and then by generalized by \cite{FJ}, \cite{Jia}, \cite{Jiang} and \cite{Zheng2}, etc. To our best knowledge, all of these studies rely on some proper estimates on the solutions, which need assumptions on $z$.
+In order to study the converse comparison problem for BSDEs, the invariant representation theorem was firstly proved in Briand et al. \cite{BP}, and then generalized by \cite{Jiang05}, \cite{Jiang}, \cite{Jia}, \cite{FJ} and \cite{Zheng2}, etc. To our best knowledge, all of these studies rely on some proper estimates on the solutions of BSDEs, which need some assumptions on the second variable $z$.
 In this paper, we give an explicit solution to a special $n$-dimensional mean-field BSDE, from which a $n$-dimensional invariant representation theorem is derived for deterministic generators without any assumption on $z$ (see Proposition 2.8).
 Using this result, we obtain a converse comparison theorem for $n$-dimensional BSDEs.
-Interestingly, we also give the explicit solutions to two special $n$-dimensional mean-field BSDEs with $L_n^2$ terminal variables, without any assumption on $z$.
+Interestingly, we also give the explicit solutions to two special $n$-dimensional mean-field BSDEs with $L_n^2$ terminal variables, without any assumption on $z$ (see Example 2.9).

 The axiomatic system of filtration-consistent nonlinear expectation (${\cal{F}}$-expectation) was initiated in Coquet et al. \cite{CH}.
 We refer to Peng \cite{Peng04} for an equivalent definition.
 It is well-known that ${\cal{F}}$-expectation gives an ideal characterization for the dynamical behaviors of risk measure, asset pricing and utilities, and also can be considered as a dynamic version of the famous risk measures introduced by Artzner et al. \cite{Ar} and F\"ollmer and Schied \cite{FS} (see Jiang \cite{Jiang} for a $g$-expectations case).
 In \cite{CH}, the authors raised the problem: \emph{is this notion of $g$-expectations general enough to represent all "enough regular" ${\cal{F}}$-expectations?} This question was considered to be theoretically very interesting and practically important by Peng in his ICM lecture (see Peng \cite[Page 403]{Peng10}).
 The first result on this representation problem was obtained by \cite{CH}, which proved that any ${\cal{F}}$-expectation ${\cal{E}}$ is a $g$-expectation whose generator $g$ is independent of $y$ and Lipschitz in $z$, when it satisfies the following domination condition